-Trail shoes are made with sturdier rubber and cleat-like lugs to grip the ground beneath your feet when traversing muddy or rocky surfaces.
-Trail running shoes make tight turns easier to navigate and help you feel more sure-footed than you would in a pair of road running shoes.
+No matter what type of traction the shoe has, trail shoes make tight turns easier to navigate and help you feel more sure-footed than you would in a pair of road running shoes.

-Expect trail running shoes to feel a tad bit different than road running shoes when you try them on for the first time.
-A snug fit around the midfoot is essential for keeping your shoes in place over uneven terrain while a wider forefoot allows your toes to splay out and grip the trail, especially when going up and down hills.
+A snug fit around the midfoot is essential for keeping your shoes in place over uneven terrain, while a wider forefoot allows your toes to splay out and grip the trail, especially when going up and down hills.

-Excess wear and tear from running on trails in your road running shoes will drastically decrease their lifespan.
-Trail running shoes are specially made to stand up to the obstacles expected while trail running.
-In short: You’ll get more wear and need fewer replacement shoes if you choose the right shoe for the job.
+In short: You’ll get more wear and need fewer replacement shoes if you choose the right running shoe for the job.

 Article by Hunter Hall.
 Hall is the Marketing Manager at Fleet Feet Nashville and also a competitive runner.